troy896/magisk-files/note.md

-## Magisk 3ed0ab8e-delta by HuskyDG
+## Magisk 5dc3b7a6-delta by HuskyDG

 ### What is new?

-- Delay MagiskHide app_zygote monitor to every 0.01s
+- Set system block as read-write before install addon.d
+- Bump versionCode to 25202, follow new Canary release from official source

 ### Diff from official